juancarlospaco/tradingview/README.md

 # Performance

-Calculations of these indicators are approx 900% Faster than the usual industry way of calculating these indicators using Python or JavaScript.
+- Indicators are approx 900% Faster than the usual industry way using Python or JavaScript.

 # More